| Introduction Bearded Dragon are gentle beasts they come form australia but are avalible to the us because of there

 slowly onto your Bearded Dragons snout.
 You can try wiggling your finger in the water to get their

-Bathing your Bearded Dragon once a week will help keep them hydrated and will also aid in shedding.
+attention.
+Bearded Dragons like things that move, so creating ripples in the water may get their attention.
+Bathing Bathing your Bearded Dragon once a week will help keep them hydrated and will also aid in shedding.
 Bath

 water should be warm on your wrist and not hot, much like bath water for a small child.
 Make the water only as deep as your